 There’s usually a button on the page that says “generate” or “get prompt” that you press and a prompt appears!
 You can re-generate as many times as you’d like.
 Sometimes the generator has several options to pick from like fiction, nonfiction, sci-fi, journaling, etc.

 You can’t pick multiple genres (at least, not from the generators I have here), but you can always get creative.
 Just pick two genres and mush ’em together!
-I did this myself, and it’s pretty fun to mish-mash the ideas.

 You also don’t have to pick one.
 Take some time to try them all out!
 Maybe you’ll find your top 3 generators for writing short stories, poetry, and journal entries.
 If so, lemme know in the comments below which you’ve found the most helpful!